Melbourne Surgery

 3. Pain/testicular ache - this could be due to the surgery itself.
 Occasionally, there may be chronic pain due to backpressure on the testicle and epididymis.

 4. Irreversible - A vasectomy should be considered an irreversible procedure.
-Should family circumstances change in future and one wishes to have the vas rejoined by microsurgery, there is no gurantee that this will be successful.
+Should family circumstances change in future and one wishes to have the vas rejoined by microsurgery, there is no guarantee that this will be successful(only one third of patients have mobile sperm following a reversal)

 5. Sperm granuloma/development of antisperm antibodies - There is a small risk that a lump may develop due to sperm backing up in one end of the cut vas.
 Also the sperm that remains in the testis may cause the body to develop antibodies against it.

-6. Failure - although vasectomy has the highest success rate compared to common birth control methods, it is not 100%.
+6. Failure - although vasectomy has the highest success rate compared to common birth control methods, it is not 100%(1 in 2000 risk of pregnancy once there is no more sperm detected in the semen).
 That is why it is important to have the semen checked twice to ensure there is no longer any sperm in it.
-Rarely someone may have more than one vas deferens on one side and this may require a second operation.
+Rarely someone may have more than one vas deferens on one side or the vas may recanalize after the surgery - this will require a second operation.

 Summary

-The results are not immediate - it takes weeks to achieve sterility.
+The results are not immediate - it takes weeks to achieve sterility as there may still be residual motile sperm in the unresected vas.

-It is important to discuss this in detail with your general practitioner and your surgeon.
+It is important to discuss this in detail with your partner, general practitioner and your surgeon.